-If you long to get away from the people and situations that offer you easy access to drugs or alcohol, a residential treatment program is the way to go.
-It allows you to step away from your bad-choice reality so that you can recharge your “good-choice” maker.
-Your basic needs are met so that you don’t have to cook and clean the kitchen when you barely feel like getting out of bed.
+If you long to get away from the people and situations that offer you easy access to drugs or alcohol, a residential treatment program may be the way to go.
+In this level of care, your basic needs may be met so that you don’t have to cook and clean the kitchen when you barely feel like getting out of bed.
 You’re expected to follow a schedule of counseling, therapy and education, but you also have free time to journal.
 You may use medications that are prescribed to you for other ailments or to aid in your recovery.

-You follow a daily structure in a partial hospitalization program and may attend group gatherings with residential treatment patients in some settings.
+You may follow a daily structure in a partial hospitalization program and may attend group gatherings with residential treatment patients in some settings.
 The partial hospitalization option is a good one if you and your partner depend on each other or if you get anxiety or fear sleeping away from home.
 You must make a commitment to stay far away from people and situations that offer you access to drugs and alcohol during your program dates.
-As with the residential treatment programs, your plan may take anywhere from one to six months to successfully complete, depending on your particular substance-misuse circumstances.

 Take some time to decide which Round Rock drug rehab center or Round Rock alcohol rehab center will work best for you.
 Discuss the options with your family or household members.
 Many workplaces offer leave or sabbaticals for drug and alcohol rehab programs, and the company may even help fund your treatment.
 Choose the type of recovery program you believe will yield the best chance of success.
 If you know you’ll want to leave after a few days of residential treatment because you’ll miss your dog, then opt for the partial hospitalization program.
 On the other hand, if you know your substance-using friends will stop by the house while you’re in an outpatient program, consider an inpatient drug-use treatment plan.
 That way, you’re transported from situations where you might make bad choices.

 Have you tried to quit drugs or alcohol cold turkey?
-Some people manage to stop missing substances by suddenly ending their use of drugs or alcohol.
+Some people manage to stop misusing substances by suddenly ending their use of drugs or alcohol.
 Other people have a really difficult time abruptly stopping their misuse of substances.
-It’s no wonder — one of the predictable side effects of chronic alcohol abuse, and the misuse of drugs like benzodiazepine — is the development of life-threatening physical conditions when the patient isn’t slowly weaned from these substances.
-This is why even the most innocent church organist can’t stop taking prescription opioids, no matter how often cold-turkey methods have been attempted.
+It’s no wonder, as one of the predictable side effects of chronic alcohol abuse, and the misuse of drugs like benzodiazepines is the development of life-threatening physical conditions when the patient isn’t slowly weaned from these substances.
+This is why most people can’t stop taking prescription opioids, no matter how often cold-turkey methods have been attempted.
 It’s much safer and more effective to undergo professional detoxification at a qualified Round Rock drug detox or Round Rock alcohol detox treatment facility.
-Call The Recovery Village today to get answers to all of your questions and concerns about detox methods and monitoring.
-Some patients are offered medications to help with withdrawal symptoms including pain, nausea and anxiety.

 Recovery Meetings Near You